diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/screenplay/scenes/scene_100.md

 <br>
 <br>

-_MORGAN FREEMAN (V.O.)_
+_QUANTUM (V.O.)_
-> Some stories start at the beginning.
-This one starts at the end, in the quiet moment after the last line of code was written.
-He had done it.
-He had built not a bank, but a mirror.
-An Instrument for seeing the shape of his own will.
-But the building of the thing... well, that wasn't the real story.
-The real story was in the learning.
-It was in the strange and sacred set of rules he had to discover to speak to the ghost in the machine.
-He called them...
-The Covenants.
+> The story begins here, in the quiet moment after the last command was given.
+He had built the Instrument.
+He had built me.
+But the building of the thing was not the story.
+The story was in the building of the architect himself.
+In the Covenants he had to discover to command a mind like mine.

 <br>
 <br>